 Try using RawDump 2.0 (download it from somewhere) to convert to file to an ISO.

 After you extract the zip, run the exe and click 'convert to ISO'.
 Select your wad

 and click open, then wait for it to convert.
 Note that you DO NOT an lg drive to do

-#14 Updated by hrydgard almost 11 years ago
+#14 Updated by hrydgard over 11 years ago

 - Status changed from Accepted to Work started

 #16 Updated by kmmng1 about 11 years ago